-A well-maintained mind will reward us in innumerable ways, with the most important one being an optimistic outlook on your life and better decision abilities.
-From a metaphysical standpoint, you’ll activate the Law of Attraction and attract the things and people that are most in alignment with you.
+A healthy mind will reward us in innumerable ways, with the most important one being an optimistic outlook on your life and better decision-making abilities.
 When your mind’s focused on tranquility and abundance, that’s exactly what you’ll draw towards you.

 I’ve heard people argue that some of the most prolific artists and geniuses were eccentric, odd and offbeat.
 Some even drank alcohol and ingested recreational drugs to alter their state of mind to facilitate their creative flow.
-But even if they did produce exceptional work, it’s important to realize that their behavior cost them dearly in other areas of their life such as relationships, health or spirituality.
+But even if they did produce exceptional work in an altered state of consciousness, it’s important to realize that it cost them dearly in other areas of their life such as relationships, health or spirituality.

-Of course, the best approach towards tapping into our inner genius is the “clean” way.
-With a little care, attention and self-discipline, you can cultivate daily habits to maintain a calm and creative frame of mind.
+Of course, the best approach towards tapping into our inner genius is the ‘clean’ way.
+With a little care, attention and self-discipline, you can cultivate habits to maintain a calm and creative frame of mind.
 Just as how we have self-care rituals for our bodies, we can follow a customized regimen to take care of our minds.
-Here are five general steps that you can follow to improve your mental health:

-- Be conscious of your thought patterns: All of us have the tendency to experience constant chatter in our mind, which Zen Buddhists refer to as “monkey mind”.
+1. Be conscious of your thought patterns: All of us have the tendency to experience constant chatter in our mind, which Zen Buddhists refer to as ‘monkey mind’.
 Just like a monkey, swinging through branches in a jungle, our minds can let go of one random thought and grasp onto another without us being aware of it.
 We’ll only pay attention once we feel the negative effects of it in the form of stress, anxiety and a disturbed mind.
-The only way to prevent this is by taking the driver’s seat and staying conscious of the thoughts that pass through our heads as we go about our day.
-Be aware of the thoughts that come up as you interact with different people and circumstances, and be careful not to judge your thoughts.
-Initially, all you need to do is to be aware of them, and then you can proactively take steps to reverse any unhealthy patterns.
-I’ve written on how to do that in this previous post about managing your thoughts.
+Become aware of the thoughts that come up as you interact with different people and circumstances, and be careful not to judge your thoughts.

-Your mind is like fertile soil, waiting to be tended by you, its gardener.
-You have the divine responsibility to manage it carefully by nourishing it with the right minerals, watering it with healthy thoughts, and sprinkling it with seeds of wisdom.
-In time, those seeds will sprout into exquisite flowers, creating a breathtakingly beautiful garden for you to revel in.
+Your mind is like fertile soil being tended by you.
+You have the responsibility to manage it carefully by nourishing it with the right minerals, watering it with healthy thoughts, and sprinkling it with seeds of wisdom.
+In time, those seeds will sprout into exquisite flowers, creating a beautiful garden for you to revel in.

 All the my best on your journey,